CIRCL/potiron/README.md

 The -l parameter is used to define the number of most frequent values to display (default number is 20) The --skip parameter can be used to specify values to exclude in the graph.

-Each one of these files can also be reprocessed :
+Each one of these files can also be reprocessed separatly:

 	./export-csv-day.py -s test-honeypot-1 -f dport -d 20170301 -u /tmp/redis.conf -o ./out/ -l 10 --skip -1

+Statistics for an entire month can also be displayed as well.
+The data file used in this case is created with the following :

+	./export-csv-month.py -s test-honeypot-1 -f dport -d 201703 -u /tmp/redis.conf -o ./out/ -l 10 --skip -1

 These files contain the data which will be used as data source in the graphs.
 The next step to do is creating the graphs with the data sources.